What is JPI HDHL?

 - Investing in policy-science and stakeholder-science dialogues by capacity building, through networking events and by implementing these principles in our own procedures.
 For example, stakeholder involvement at the level of strategic programming, communications and defining criteria for calls for proposals.

 During the past ten years, JPI HDHL has gained strong commitment from a large number of member countries, both in- and outside of Europe.
 We have significantly advanced the coordination of research investments in key areas.
-JPI HDHL has brought together more than 85 million euro, launching 15 joint actions.
-Through these joint actions, no less than 50 projects were funded up till now.
+JPI HDHL has brought together more than 85 million euro, launching 19 joint actions.
+Through these joint actions, around 60 projects were funded up till now.
 JPI HDHL is a strong advocate of Open Science.
 The joint funding activity ENPADASI has developed elements that contribute to the needed research infrastructure in this area.
-JPI HDHL has also run a pilot in a recent call, asking all applicants to submit a data management plan adhering to the FAIR (Findable, Accessible, Interoperable and Responsible) data principles.
+JPI HDHL has also run a pilot in a recent call, asking all applicants to submit a data management plan adhering to the Findable, Accessible, Interoperable and Responsible (FAIR) data principles.
 The first joint funding activity of JPI HDHL was the knowledge hub on Determinants of Diets and Physical Activity (DEDIPAC), which brought together over 300 scientists from 13 countries.
 DEDIPAC resulted in over 35 publications as well as practical results, such as a toolbox to assist in the development, implementation and evaluation of interventions and policies.
 JPI HDHL followed up on one of DEDIPAC's key recommendations, to further invest in policy evaluation, by funding the Policy Evaluation Network.
-This network will assess the impact of policies on diet, physical activity and sedentary behaviour.
+This network accessed the impact of policies on diet, physical activity and sedentary behaviour.
 This shows that JPI HDHL has the capacity to build on earlier research and is committed to making sure its research has practical use.
 Looking towards the future, one of our main priorities is staying focused on the impact of our projects and the science-policy interface.
 Furthermore, with the current focus on the necessary transition of the food system, not only for our personal wellbeing but also for the sake of our environment, it has become clearer than ever to the JPI HDHL that healthy and sustainable food go hand in hand.
-The JPI HDHL aims to do her part in this transition, guided by the viewpoint thot diet is perhaps the main leverage point to work towards a healthier and more sustainable food system.
+The JPI HDHL aims to do her part in this transition, guided by the viewpoint that diet is perhaps the main leverage point to work towards a healthier and more sustainable food system.

 - More information